Ribbit-Network/ribbit-network-frog-hardware/hardware/v3/assembly-instructions/4-assembly.md

 <img src="images/Install barometer overview.jpg" width="600">

-The Barometer sits on the two medium brass standoffs above the cable ports on the SDC-30.
+The Barometer sits on the two long brass standoffs above the cable ports on the SDC-30.
 Use the screws to secure it in place.

 <img src="images/Install barometer in place.jpg" width="600">